Local Media Fest

 Local TV newsrooms are struggling to reach younger audiences, but there’s a proven model to win them over.
 Northeastern University’s Reinventing Local TV News Project spent a year embedding Digital Content Creators inside three major-market newsrooms — WCBS, WLS, and WCVB — to produce platform-native content built specifically for social media and digital audiences.
 The project also surveyed adults 18-34 nationwide to understand how Millennials and Gen Z actually consume local news today.

 In this 90-minute hands-on session, Northeastern researchers Mike Beaudet and Lisa Thalhamer join forces with one of their Digital Content Creator Fellows for a two-part deep dive.
 The first half makes the research-backed case for why the Digital Content Creator role isn’t just a nice-to-have.
 It’s a lifeline for stations serious about their future.
 The second half gets practical: The Digital Content Creator walks through what the job actually looks like day-to-day, from shooting tips and tricks to planning content across multiple platforms and formats.
-Moderated by RTDNA
+Moderator: Angela Chen, RTDNA Fellow, Northeastern.
+Introduction by: Colin Benedict, vp and chief innovation officer, Morgan Murphy Media.

 Pilolli